REQUEST FOR PROPOSALS: Marketing of Job Creation Through Educational Opportunity Program a/k/a Educational Opportunity Tax Credit

 - How does your organization propose to utilize the requested funds?

 - What makes your organization the best choice to administer the contract?

-- What thoughts do you have to help better publicize awareness of the tax credit?
+- What thoughts do you have to help better publicize both utilization and awareness of the tax credit?

 The Finance Authority of Maine is a public authority, and its records, including the information to be submitted as provided herein, are public records, unless specifically exempted under 1 M.R.S.A. §401 et seq. or 10 M.R.S.A. §975-A. Any information which you believe should be confidential must be clearly marked as such and be accompanied by your request for confidential treatment, and will only be so treated to the extent permitted by Maine law.